#1 Ranked Children’s Hospital by U.S. News & World Report

 Kawasaki disease causes inflammation of many tissues of the body, including the hands, feet, whites of the eyes, mouth, lips and throat.
 The most concerning aspect of Kawasaki disease is its potential effect on the heart and blood vessels.
 Heart-related complications can be temporary or may affect children long-term.
+Please contact us today for a consultation or second opinion.

 Kawasaki disease is a rare condition that can cause inflammation in many of the tissues and blood vessels of a child’s body, including her mouth, skin, eyes and lymph nodes.
 The cause is unknown, but if the symptoms are recognized early, kids with Kawasaki disease can fully recover within a few days.
 If left untreated, it can lead to serious complications that can affect the heart.